JHU Undergraduate Students

-The Office of Dining Programs is pleased to offer an optional summer meal plan program to students residing in summer housing or full-time students living off campus.
+The Office of Dining Programs is pleased to offer an optional summer meal plan program to students residing in summer housing or full-time students living off campus for the following locations.
 Students will have the option of purchasing from three different Dining Dollars-only plans which will be added to your J-Card.
 Dining Dollars have a dollar-for-dollar value.
 For instance, purchasing a $6 meal costs six Dining Dollars.
-For 2017, the Meal Plan program dates will be available in the Spring of 2017.
+For 2018, the Meal Plan program dates will be available in the Spring of 2018.
 The information below will assist you in making an informed decision about which dining plan is right for you.

 To register for a meal plan, access the Summer Meal Plan Registration.

 Frequently Asked Questions

 The Dining Dollar Plan is a declining balance program you can only use in Fresh Food Café (FFC), Levering Kitchens, and Levering Café during your summer term.
 Guests, who are in a hurry, also have the option up to 3 times-a-day to get a to-go container at FFC.
 Dining Dollars are not accepted at dining facilities off the Homewood campus.
 Each time your J-Card is swiped, Dining Dollars will be deducted from your available balance based on the amount of your purchase.

 Full meals in a traditional all-you-care-to-eat buffet setting can be enjoyed at Fresh Food Café.
 Cost of entry to the facility varies depending on the meal, and will be set in early 2018 and subject to final approval by the University.
 Levering Kitchens and Levering Café are a retail a la carte venues.